Tips and tricks for formatting in reports

 APPLIES TO: Power BI service for consumers Power BI service for designers & developers Power BI Desktop Requires Pro or Premium license

-Power BI provides many different ways to customize your dashboards and reports.
+Power BI provides many different ways to customize your reports.
 This article details a collection of tips that can make your Power BI visualizations more compelling, interesting, and customized to your needs.

 The following tips are provided.
 Have another great tip?
 Great!
 Send it our way and we’ll see about adding it to this list.

 - Apply a theme to the entire report

 - Change the color of a single data point